MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 ## Rich text

-With rich text, you can build text using different colors or fonts, as well as subscripts and superscripts.
+With rich text, you can conveniently plot text whose parts have different colors or fonts, and you can position sections as subscripts and superscripts.
-You can build rich text using the functions `rich`, `superscript` and `subscript`.
+You can create such rich text objects using the functions `rich`, `superscript` and `subscript`, all of which create `RichText` objects.

+Each of these functions takes a variable number of arguments, each of which can be a `String` or `RichText`.
+Each can also take keyword arguments such as `color` or `font`, to set these attributes for the given part.
+The top-level settings for font, color, etc. are taken from the `text` attributes as usual.

 \begin{examplefigure}{svg = true}
 ```julia